klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 ### Create a Container
 Once we have a container,
-we have a running environment that can be changed by what we do.
+we have a running environment that can be modified by our actions.

-Creating a container with an image is just like using `.iso` to create a virtual machine.
+Creating a container from an image is just like using an `.iso` to create a virtual machine.

 We can create a container running Ubuntu with the image we pulled: